bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 - **id**: An ID for this output.
 For example, for a view, it would be the view ID.

 ---
-title: Plug-in Extension Point
+# Plug-in Extension Point
-subtitle: Plug-in Manifest Editor
+## Plug-in Manifest Editor

 - Right-click on `org.eclipse.linuxtools.tmf.core.analysis` -> New -> output
 	- Fill in class of output and id of view